-HATTIESBURG, MS (WDAM) - A weekend shooting became Hattiesburg's 5th homicide of 2016.
+HATTIESBURG, MS (WDAM) - An overnight shooting became the eighth homicide of 2016 for Hattiesburg.

 Griffith died of a single gunshot wound and was pronounced dead on January 1 by the Forrest County coroner.
 Police responded to her residence after there were reports of shots being fired.